zachalam/BitFact/README.md

 ## Powerful Features
 - 🖐️ Fingerprint all types of data with 2 easy calls.
-- ♾️ Permanent data hash on the Ethereum blockchain.
+- ♾️ Permanent hash on the Ethereum blockchain.
 - ⛽ Tiny gas fees (~21,000) - the same as sending ether.
 - 😎 Use with: mainnet (live), ropsten (testnet), & beaconchain (eth2).